 - Please wait for a snapping sound, indicating that the nock clicked securely onto the bowstring.

 - Release the arrow and observe its flight trajectory.
 If the arrow’s trajectory is straight, then you did it right.
-If crooked, you most likely nocked it wrong or incorrectly placed the index vane.
+If it is crooked, you most likely nocked it wrong or incorrectly placed the index vane.

 b.
 Compound bow